You are here

 WHERE CAN I GET THE VACCINE?

-Get your vaccine when you qualify and wherever it is available to you.
+Get your vaccine wherever it is available to you.
 Check with your local county and state health department for more information.
-New mass vaccination sites are opening up throughout the country every day.
+New mass vaccination sites are opening throughout the country every day and some local and state health departments are delivering vaccines straight to communities through mobile units and pop-up vaccine sites.

 CURRENTLY THERE ARE THREE VACCINES AVAILABLE; WHICH ONE SHOULD I TAKE?